Pinkerton (album): Further releases

 On November 2, 2010, DGC reissued Pinkerton with live performances, B-sides, and previously unreleased songs.
-The reissue debuted at number six on the Billboard Catalog Albums chart and achieved a perfect score on the aggregate review website Metacritic.
+It debuted at number six on the Billboard Catalog Albums chart and achieved a perfect score on the aggregate review website Metacritic.

 In 2011, Cuomo published a book, The Pinkerton Diaries, which collects his writings from the era, including lyrics, studio notes, journals, emails, letters, and essays.
 It was sold with the compilation album Alone III: The Pinkerton Years, compiling demos recorded between 1993 and 1996, when Cuomo was writing material for Pinkerton and Songs from the Black Hole.

-In May 2016, Pinkerton was reissued on vinyl by the record subscription service Vinyl Me, Please.
-The album was pressed on "dark blue translucent vinyl with black marbling" and was packaged in a custom sleeve with pop-out art, a custom lyric sheet, artwork by the Japanese painter Fuco Ueda, and a sake cocktail recipe.
+In May 2016, for its 20th anniversary, Pinkerton was reissued on vinyl by the record subscription service Vinyl Me, Please.
+The album was pressed on "dark blue translucent vinyl with black marbling" and packaged in a custom sleeve with pop-out art, a custom lyric sheet, artwork by the Japanese painter Fuco Ueda, and a sake cocktail recipe.
+In September 2026, its 30th anniversary, Pinkerton was reissued in a limited-edition anniversary including B-sides, a lyric sheet insert and stationery.